wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

    - This type of code has only one PUK available, so only one recovery operation is possible.
    - The activation associated with the code is removed once the recovery operation succeeds.

-2. Recovery Code delivered via OOB channel, typically in form of securely printed postcard, delivered by a post service.
+2. Recovery Code delivered via OOB channel, typically in the form of a securely printed postcard, delivered by the post service.
-   - This type of code has typically more than one PUK associated with the code, so it can be used for multiple times.
+   - This type of code has typically more than one PUK associated with the code, so it can be used multiple times.
-   - User has to keep that postcard at safe and secure place and mark already used PUKs.
+   - The user has to keep that postcard in safe and secure place, and mark already used PUKs.
-   - The code delivery must be confirmed by the user, before it can be used for a recovery operation.
+   - The code delivery must be confirmed by the user before the code can be used for a recovery operation.

-The feature is not automatically available, but must be enabled and configured on PowerAuth Server.
+The feature is not automatically available.
+It must be enabled and configured on PowerAuth Server.
 If it's so, then your mobile application can use several methods related to this feature.

 ### Getting Recovery Data